Openscapes/seaside-chat-psychological-safety/index.md

 as a shared belief that team members will not be rejected or embarrassed for speaking up with their ideas, questions, or concerns.

-For example, many of us have experienced traumatic hyper-critical environments (academia, ...) that have resulted in low levels of psychological safety.
+For example, many of us have experienced traumatic hyper-critical environments (academia, high pressured meetings and presentations) that have resulted in low levels of psychological safety.
 Often, we feel uncomfortable or self-conscious speaking up because we're worried about how people will respond.